Saturday, 8 February 2025

 Setup

 The Treasury is determined.
-Roll 2d6 x 12 for the number x 1000000 guineas.
+Roll 2d6 x 12 for how many million guineas.
 Low rolling will create a cash strapped Government pretty quickly.
-The total is recorded in the Treasury using tiny "white fiver" tokens.
+The total is recorded in the Treasury using tiny "white fiver" tokens, each representing 5 million.

 The cards are shuffled and dealt blind into three six card hands.